 I welcome the Minister to the House and commend him on his elevation to Cabinet.
 He is no longer the Joe Brolly of Irish politics; he is now the manager.
 The punditry is over and I wish him every success.
 As a former chairman of the Joint Committee on Health and Children, I assure him that the playing field is one he will be well able for.

 I am struck by the revisionist comments made by some of my colleagues and friends in the House.
-I remind Members that it was the former Minister, Dr. James Reilly, under the Fine Gael-Labour Party Government, and the two Ministers for Health in the subsequent Government, Deputies Leo Varadkar and Simon Harris, who started us on the trajectory of universal health care.
+I remind Members that it was the former Minister, Dr. James Reilly, under the Fine Gael-Labour Party Government, and the two Ministers for Health in the subsequent Government, Deputies Varadkar and Harris, who started us on the trajectory of universal health care.
 It was not just one party.
 The partitionist approach to politics around health always baffles me.
 This is about people, north, south, east and west, and accessibility.
 It is not about what is in the póca; it is about what we need to get done.
 That is what this Bill is about.
 It is about accessibility.

 Previous speakers referred to the Minister's legacy.
 If he tackles the structural problems in the health service rather than taking a short-term, populist approach to trolley numbers or the latest crisis, he will leave an indelible mark on health.